Jesus and Laws

-People have frequently appealed to these scriptures as proof that "the law" continues to be binding on Christians today.
-This is usually in response to the claim that Jesus did away with the law by his death on the cross.
+People have frequently appealed to these scriptures as proof that “the law” continues to be binding on Christians today.
+This is usually in response to the claim that Jesus did away with some aspect of the law by his death on the cross.
 For them, the meaning is that Jesus came to show what the law really means; or that Jesus fulfilled the law by obeying it perfectly, thus setting the perfect example for Christians to follow as they, too, fulfill the law.

 There are problems with interpreting Matthew 5:17–19 in these ways.
-Note, first, that in verse 17 Jesus was speaking of the Law and the Prophets, not of the law only.
+Note, first, that in verse 17 Jesus was speaking of the Law and the Prophets, not of the Law only.
 Jesus did not restrict what he had come to fulfill to the Mosaic Law code.
 He said he also came to fulfill the prophetic writings.

-Second, Jesus said that "not the smallest letter, not the least stroke of a pen, will by any means disappear from the Law until everything is accomplished" (verse 18).
-If Jesus meant by "the Law" the Mosaic Law code, then even the most minor law of the old covenant has ongoing validity.
+Second, Jesus said that “not the smallest letter, not the least stroke of a pen, will by any means disappear from the Law until everything is accomplished” (verse 18).
+If Jesus meant by “the Law” the Mosaic Law code, then even the most minor law of the old covenant has ongoing validity.
 This would mean that every ceremonial and sacrificial law continues to be binding on Christians.
-Few, if any, Christians believe that they must obey all the laws of the old covenant that God gave to the nation of Israel 3,500 years ago.
+Few, if any, Christians believe that they must obey all the laws of the old covenant that God gave to the nation of Israel more than 3,000 years ago.

 Therefore, what did Jesus mean when he said that he did not come to abolish the Law or the Prophets but to fulfill them, and that nothing would disappear from the Law until all is accomplished?

-Jesus fulfills the Law and the Prophets by bringing them to their intended eschatological climax in himself.
+Jesus fulfills the Law and the Prophets by bringing them to their intended climax in himself.
 He fulfilled and continues to fulfill in himself all the types and prophecies of the Old Testament that pointed to him.
 Jesus made this clear after his resurrection.
 On the road to Emmaus with two of the disciples, Jesus revealed that everything that had recently happened in Jerusalem was spoken of by the prophets.
-"And beginning with Moses and all the Prophets, he explained to them what was said in all the Scriptures concerning himself" (Luke 24:27).
+“Beginning with Moses and all the Prophets, he explained to them what was said in all the Scriptures concerning himself” (Luke 24:27).

 Shortly afterwards Jesus appeared to the assembled group of apostles and disciples in Jerusalem.
 He said to them,